haxscramper/fusion/readme.md

 **Docs:** https://nim-lang.github.io/fusion/theindex.html

-Fusion contains Nim modules that are to be bundled with the Nim installation in order to give us something like the "Nim distribution".
+Fusion contains Nim modules that are ment to be treated as an extension to stdlib.

 Fusion fullfills multiple purposes:

 * It contains candidates for inclusion into the stdlib.
 However these modules only